25 Things You Should Know Before Buying Rental Property

 Tenancy

-The agreed-upon possession of a property by a tenant under the terms of a lease.
+The agreed-upon possession of a property by a tenant under the lease terms.

 Void Periods